 Paul Breitner: In Germany, every player is guided referring to his own possibilities, his own skills and is not treated the same way as the ten or fifteen guys on his team.

 Our kids get the chance to start playing at 3 or 4 years old and these kids can play until they die.
 They will join their first team when they are at the age of 4 and be instructed step-by-step and discover all kinds of freedom, creativity, and responsibility.
 Respect, partnership, fairness; we teach these values from the age of four.

 There is no better way than to learn everything for your life than Futbol.

 Diane Scavuzzo: If you were given a magic wand to change things – what would you do?

-Paul Breitner: For the soccer of the future in America, it would be very positively to get European coaches as your partners.
-If you want to break out of a very closed soccer program, you should partner with a club with strong history of developing players.
+Paul Breitner: For the soccer of the future in America, it would be very positive to get European coaches as your partners.
+If you want to break out of a very closed soccer program, you should partner with a club with a strong history of developing players.